wazuh/wazuh-documentation/source/getting-started/use_cases/intrusion_detection.rst

     :align: center
     :wrap_image: No

-More information about the Wazuh system inventory module can be found at the :ref:`user manual <syscollector>`.
+More information about the Wazuh system inventory module can be found in the :ref:`user manual <syscollector>`.